Introduction to blockchain for supply chain management

 Blockchain is immutable

 Blockchain records are accurately maintained in perpetuity, without degrading or changing over time.
-This is because it is a digital record which is encrypted and stored in multiple places.
+This is because it is a digital record that is encrypted and stored in multiple places.
 If someone wanted to manipulate or falsify the blockchain, they would need to hack every computer in the network, simultaneously, which is widely acknowledged to be impossible.

 Blockchain eliminates the middleman

 Before the advent of blockchain technology, the best way to get disparate entities to agree on a source of truth for information was to rely on an “honest broker” or impartial intermediary.
 These intermediaries implement time-consuming safeguards such as checking balances, processing transactions and cross-referencing transactions.
-Blockchain is fundamentally different – it passes data directly between participants – creating an inalienable source of truth which doesn’t rely on third parties for verification.
+Blockchain is fundamentally different – it passes data directly between participants – creating an inalienable source of truth that doesn’t rely on third parties for verification.

 Blockchain is instantaneous

 By eliminating intermediaries and enabling participants to transact directly with one another, blockchain minimises time wastage.
 In addition, when new information is added to a blockchain, the blockchain is updated virtually immediately, for every participant.
 This means that activities such as payment of funds can be completed in seconds and information is accurate, in real time.
-In the context of supply chain management, warehousing and logistics this has potential to make lag times, such as waiting for an inventory system to update, or waiting for a supplier payment to a be processed a thing of the past.
+In the context of supply chain management, warehousing and logistics this has the potential to make lag times, such as waiting for an inventory system to update or waiting for a supplier payment to be processed a thing of the past.

 Blockchain is transparent